Maria Kang: Beauty competitions and start of fitness advocacy

-At age 16, Caroline persuaded Kang to compete in the local Miss Philippines Sacramento beauty pageant.
+At age 16, her mother persuaded Kang to compete in the local Miss Philippines Sacramento beauty pageant.
 She won first prize and began competing in beauty pageants on a regular basis.
-Over the next few years, Kang entered and was crowned Miss Petite Teen International, Miss San Francisco Chinatown, and Miss Philippines USA.
+Over the next few years, Kang was crowned Miss Petite Teen International, Miss San Francisco Chinatown, and Miss Philippines USA.

 Kang then switched to fitness and figure competitions and, in 2003, won Miss Bikini California.
 Soon after, at a photo shoot at a pool in Los Angeles with other bikini models, Kang felt that the atmosphere and presentation had crossed the line into softcore pornography.
 Feeling exploited, she walked away from the shoot and never competed again in a beauty or fitness figure event.